-Two other approaches to generate the missing frataxin focus on overriding the faulty gene that cannot produce it.
+Two other approaches to generating the missing frataxin focus on overriding the faulty gene that is unable to produce it.
 One is viral gene replacement therapy and another is gene editing — correcting the defects in the gene so that it works properly.
 Both approaches were also widely discussed at the Pisa conference.

 As an example of viral gene therapy, Payne said Dr. Hélène Puccio of Inserm used a non-infectious virus to deliver a normal frataxin-producing gene to heart cells in mice that had been genetically engineered to mimic FA.
 The gene replaced the faulty one that had been unable to produce the protein.

-Friedreich’s Ataxia News had the opportunity to interview Puccio at IARC 2017; read more about it via this link.
+Friedreich’s Ataxia News had a chance to interview Puccio at IARC 2017; read more about it at this link.

 The challenge of protein replacement, Payne said, is getting the protein “from an injection site or from an oral intake or IV infusion area to where it needs to go in the body and then where it needs to go inside the cell” — that is, to mitochondria.

 There are a number of ways to do this, he said.
 The approach he’s taken is “to create a replacement protein and engineer it so that it will cross all the membranes it needs to pass through and move into mitochondria.”

 Payne decided to pursue protein replacement after Dr. Steve Dowdy’s team at Washington University in St. Louis used a test protein to show that the technique could work in mice.

 He had mitochondria expertise, so he decided to focus his protein replacement work on frataxin.